flutter/website/src/content/platform-integration/web/building.md

 You can also choose Chrome as a target device in your IDE.

-You can also use the `edge` device type on Windows, or use `web-server` to navigate to a local URL in the browser of your choice.
+If you prefer, you can use the `edge` device type on Windows, or use `web-server` to navigate to a local URL in the browser of your choice.

 :::warning